ibrahim-alhamshari/reading-notes/401/Reading42b.md

 - This may be happen in the everyday driving where a moral snap judgment must be made.

 ### Do you agree or disagree with these articles?
- 1. first article: yes disagree.
+ 1. first article: I disagree.
  2. second article: I agree.

 ### What stuck out to you specifically from each article?